Spring is the most common time for broodiness to occur although it can happen any time throughout the year.

 Many do have a nasty peck, but don't be scared to pick her up gently around her wings against her body to move her out of the nesting box.
 Wear thick gardening gloves when picking her up, if necessary.

-Broody hens do not lay and it may take up to 21 days before she will start to lay again - in some cases it may take a few months!
+Broody hens do not lay and it may take up to 21 days before she will start to lay again.
 Every breed is different, some bounce back into laying much sooner, but in order to get her to start laying and stop her broodiness we have to change her behaviour on Day 1.

 Broodiness can encourage the other hens to also become broody.
 So the quicker we fix it the better the whole flock will be.